MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 #### Migrating environment's encryption (for customers using the previous key management solution)

-For customers using the previous [manage the encryption key](manage-encryption-key.md) (BYOK) feature, they can use this new customer-managed key to encrypt their  environments.
-You can add both type of environments:
+Customers using the previous [manage the encryption key](manage-encryption-key.md) (BYOK) feature, can use this new customer-managed key to encrypt their  environments.
+They can add both type of environments:

-- Add non-BYOK enabled environments – these are environments that you haven’t encrypted with your own key.
+- Add non-BYOK enabled environments – these are environments that were not encrypted with own key.
-- Migrate BYOK enabled environments – these are environments that you have encrypted with your own key.
+- Migrate BYOK enabled environments – these are environments that are encrypted with own key.

 ##### Enterprise policy